TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

             * structural tank
             * retaining wall
             * culvert
-        * CAT: Part of Building or Structure  #TH: I have included assets that are (1) independently replaceable AND (2) has a different (shorter) life-cycle compared the structure itself (e.g.roof) OR must be tracked at inidividual level for compliance reasons (e.g. fire door, fixed ladder), BUT NOT the assets that satisfies (1) and (2) above, but isn't the object of a a regular inspection or maintenance work order AND .
+        * DOM: Part of Building or Structure  #TH: I have included assets that are (1) independently replaceable AND (2) has a different (shorter) life-cycle compared the structure itself (e.g.roof) OR must be tracked at inidividual level for compliance reasons (e.g. fire door, fixed ladder), BUT NOT the assets that satisfies (1) and (2) above, but isn't the object of a a regular inspection or maintenance work order AND .
             * elevator
             * roof
             * fixed ladder
+            * fire-rated door
             * loading dock
-            * fire door
             * roll-up door
-        * CAT: Building Service or Grounds Service Asset
+        * DOM: Building Service or Grounds Service Asset
-            * CAT: HVAC System Asset
+            * DOM: HVAC System Asset {Divsion 23}
                 * air handling unit
                 * air conditioner unit {hasPart: outdoor condensor unit, indoor evaporator unit}
                     * AC condensor unit